MajorZiploc/tooling_notes/art/blender/notes.md

   a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig
-    ctrl-p -> Armature Deform -> With Automatic Weights to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode
+    ctrl-p -> Armature Deform -> With Automatic Weights
+      WARNING: overlapping meshes will result in the error: Bone Heat Weighting: failed to find solution for one or more bones to resolve you must separate all meshes that overlap with each other after this see mesh_cleanup selection to refine the auto weight paint: with the mesh you want to paint selected: enter Weight Paint mode
     NOTE: can use the riggify controls to pose in texture_paint_mode to see if your painting is fixing issues